 Not too happy with your smile?
+An oral surgeon might be able to help.
 A full mouth reconstruction could be just the ticket to boost your self esteem with the smile you’ve always dreamed about.
 It’s like a makeover for your mouth.
 But the results can affect your whole outlook on life.
 Boost self confidence, feel better speaking to large groups, discover a whole new you.

-But we’ll be honest with you — full mouth reconstructions don’t come cheap.
+But as full mouth reconstruction dentists, we’ll be honest with you — full mouth reconstructions don’t come cheap.
 You can spend anywhere from $30,000 to $90,000, depending on the approach and the extensiveness of the procedure.

 - Do you want to replace all of your teeth or just a few?